 However, the Government, and I as the new Minister for Health, should never be complacent, so I will set out a few other things that I regard as priorities.
 Our priority is to get more nurses on to our wards.
 As has been referred to, the education funding reforms, which moved student nurse funding into the student loans system, were introduced to unlock the cap that constrained the number of pre-registration nursing training places.
 Those reforms allow more students to gain access to nurse degree training courses.
 We have announced funding for 5,000 more clinical training places to make sure that those placements can be put in place.
 We have also increased midwifery training places by more than 3,000 over the next four years, and in 2017, there were 22,575 acceptances—the second-largest number since nursing became a degree-only profession.

-It is also important to note that the loans system gives more cash when compared to the bursary system—effectively, up to 25% more.
+It is also important to note that the loans system gives more cash when compared with the bursary system—effectively, up to 25% more.
 A mature student with two children will receive up to an extra £7,500 a year.
 I recognise that a number of other things need to be, and should be, put in place and known about more widely.
 The Government have also targeted support for healthcare students on courses through the learning support fund, which provides additional non-repayable grants.
 Up to £1,000 is available for eligible students in childcare allowances and hardship funding provisions.
 None of that, of course, was available under the bursary scheme.
 More nurses are in training, and the Government are working with Health Education England and the university sector to ensure that students continue to apply for nursing courses up to the end of clearing this year.
 I am pleased to say that, this year, we have seen a 6% increase in the number of 18-year-olds applying for courses and being accepted.

 As an hon.
 Friend pointed out, there continues to be strong demand, specifically for younger people.
 I have made the point that we need to address the issues faced by more mature students who wish to enter, or re-enter, the profession.
 That should be a key priority in the long-term plan.
 The Government, and I as the new Minister, recognise that we need to do much more to continue to encourage people to apply for nursing courses, particularly more mature students.
 Therefore, my officials are actively engaging with the Royal College of Nursing, the Council of Deans of Health, and Universities UK—all of those organisations have a role to play.
 The Government will be consulting on the detailed proposals on future funding for higher education that the RCN has put forward today.
 I said this earlier, but I want to recommit and make it clear that we regard those as serious proposals, and will be writing to the RCN to engage on those proposals.
 We will start that work straightaway.

 I appreciate that the Minister is new to his post, and that it may be more appropriate for him to write to me in response to this point.
 I wonder whether he will address the attrition rates question asked by my hon.
 Friend the Member for Ellesmere Port and Neston (Justin Madders).
 There is a relationship between the falling number of applications, the funding regime, and the higher attrition rates.
-Does the Minister have numbers on that, and what consideration are the Government are giving to it?
+Does the Minister have numbers on that, and what consideration are the Government giving to it?

 Inspiration has just reached me.
 As the hon.
 Gentleman will know, Health Education England recently published a report on attrition rates on nursing courses—I made the point earlier that the rate of attrition among all people applying for university places has gone down.
 However, I will write to the hon.
 Gentleman.
 The report published by Health Education England describes how attrition rates on those courses have fallen considerably over the past few years, but I will write to him to be absolutely clear.
 He may then choose to make that letter available.